-York is a walled city in northeast England, famous for the preservation and wealth of its history.
+York is a walled city in North East England.
+It is famous for the preservation and wealth of its history.
 The city was founded by the Romans in 71 AD, settled by the Angles, captured to become the Viking capital and then, during the later Middle Ages, prospered as a major trading centre.

-Today the city is eager to celebrate its past, but one often neglected aspect is York’s vibrant printing history.
-We hope our mission to reconstruct Gent’s common press will in turn provide an opportunity to uncover and celebrate the history of printing in York.
+Today the city is eager to celebrate its past.
+One often overlooked aspect is York’s vibrant printing history, so we hope our mission to build a working reproduction of Gent’s common press will provide an opportunity to uncover and celebrate the history of printing.

 Church & the Crown